How To Sell All Of Your Stuff – Part 3

 Music Magpie

-Music Magpie is a UK website that will buy your old CDs, DVDs and games (Second Spin in the US looks similar).
+Music Magpie is a UK website that will buy your old CDs, DVDs and games.
 You will make more by listing CDs individually on Ebay but as we had over 500 CDs to sell I couldn’t face listing them all individually.
 The beauty of Music Magpie is that you can quickly sell hundreds of CDs.
 All you have to do is type in the barcode and they’ll tell you how much they’ll pay.
 It isn’t much – from 30p to £3 per CD (you’ll get more for unusual albums), but it’s great if you want to get rid of your entire CD collection in one big swoop.

 Fees: Free but you don’t earn much per CD.